J-VictorJ/C_sharp/README.md

 7. **POO_07_Polimorfismo:** Explorando polimorfismo.
 8. **POO_08_Propriedades:** Introdução a propriedades.

-Inglês:
+English:

 # C_sharp

-Welcome to the C# learning journey!
-This repository contains a structured approach to learning C#, following the order of W3Schools tutorials.
+Welcome to my C# learning journey!
+This repository contains a structured approach of my C# learning, following the order of W3Schools tutorials.
 The comments are in English, and exercises were provided by ChatGPT.

 ## Basics
 1. **01_Basics:** Introduction to the fundamental concepts.